MIT-DB-Class/go-db-2024/lab1.md

 ```

-The code that you submit should compile without having to modify these methods.
+The code that you submit should compile and run without having to modify these methods.

 We suggest exercises along this document to guide your implementation, but you
 may find that a different order makes more sense for you.

-**Here's a rough outline of one way you might proceed with your GoDB
+**Here's a rough outline of one way you might proceed with your Lab 1
 implementation:**

 ---

 * We have provided you with a set of core types and interfaces in `types.go`.
 Review these as you will need to use them.
 * Implement the missing functions in `tuple.go`.
 These methods allow you to compare tuples and tuple descriptors.
 * Implement the `buffer_pool.go` constructor and the `GetPage()` method.
-You can ignore the transaction methods for lab 1.
+You can ignore the transaction methods and use the `TransactionID`'s in other signatures in the trivial way for lab 1.
 * Implement the missing methods in `heap_file.go` and `heap_page.go`.
 These allow you to create heap files, insert and delete records from them,
 and iterate through them.
 Some of the methods have already been written for you.
-* At this point, you should be able to pass the `lab1_query_test.go` test, which is
+* At this point, you should be able to pass all the unit tests except for the `lab1_query_test.go` integration test.
-  the goal for this lab.
+* Implement `computeFieldSum` in `lab1_query.go` according to the doc string.
+This exercise allows you to write and run the first query with your version of GoDB.
+After finishing, you shoudl be able to pass `lab1_query_test.go` as well, which is the goal of the lab.

 ---